WerWolv/Documentation/pattern_language/core-language/importing-modules.md

 ### `import` statement

 The `import` statement is processed during the parsing stage.
 Once the parser encounters this statement, a separate parser is created to parse the imported file as a separate compilation unit.
 It's then inserted into the abstract syntax tree (AST) of the current file.
-Because of this, the imported file can't use the types already declared in the current file, while included files can.
 The preprocessor defines *don't propagate* when using the `import` statement.

 The `import` keyword is followed by the path to the file to include with the dot (`.`) as the folder separator.
 The file extension will be resolved automatically.
 The statement looks for a file with extensions `.pat` and `.hexpat`.
 As with any other language statement, the line must end with a semicolon (`;`).